Skip to main content

 The head submits a report on pedagogical supervision, including findings from internal inspections, in a given school year to the teaching council.
 Findings are not published, but they should be used to improve school performance and are taken into consideration in external inspections.

-Teacher appraisal
+Teacher performance appraisal

-Performance appraisal linked to the promotion to the grade of appointed teacher (the first of the two professional promotion grades) is mandatory for novice teachers, that is teachers who hold qualifications required for the teaching profession, but do not have a professional promotion grade and carry out an induction programme (for details about induction, see Chapter 9.2.3).
+Performance appraisal is mandatory for novice teachers: teachers who have the qualifications required for the teaching profession, but do not have a professional promotion grade (that is, an appointed teacher grade as the first of the two professional grades for teachers) and carry out an induction programme (for details about induction, see Chapter 9.2.3).
 A performance appraisal is conducted in the second and final year of the induction period (and in the final year of an additional induction period if a teacher undertakes it as (s)he did not fulfil the requirements for its completion laid down in the legislation).

 • the teacher concerned;